jkk-research/kalman_pos/README.md

   - type: bool
   - default value: true
   - description: true if the algrithm in not waiting for the first positon message (use this for the algorithms without GNSS position and orientation estimation)
+- msg_timeout
+  - type: double
+  - default value: 2000
+  - description: timeout for vehicle status and IMU message, if these messages does not arrive until timeout then the estimation will stop [ms]
 - vehicle_param_c1
   - type: double
   - default value: 3000